How many credits do I need to be a full-time student?

 The Deans’ List is a roster of undergraduate students who have received very high grades during a particular semester of full-time enrollment.
 To be included in the Dean’s List you must meet both of the following criteria:

-The Office of Marketing and Public Relations will submit Dean’s List names to the hometown newspapers of the students.
+The Office of Marketing Communication will submit Dean’s List names to the hometown newspapers of the students.
 There is no Deans’ List during the summer term.

 You should first talk to the Registrar’s Office to make sure it is not a system error.
 If you simply did not complete the steps to drop, you will need to retake the class if it’s a required course.
 If it was an elective, you may choose to retake it to replace the “F” in your GPA, or you may leave it as is.